by Alexander Thompson

 Licking is normal behavior among cats.

-If your cat is fond of licking you, just enjoy the time under the premise of paying attention to hygiene and health.
+If your cat is fond of licking you, just enjoy the time under the premise of paying attention to hygiene and

 SUBSCRIBE